verypossible-labs/KiAuto/README.md

 The presentation used [kicad-automation-scripts](https://github.com/obra/kicad-automation-scripts) as base for the tasks that needs to emulate the user interaction.
 So I forked this repo.

-But this wasn't the original repo, Jesse's repo is fork of Productize SPRL's [scripts](https://github.com/productize/kicad-automation-scripts).
+But this wasn't the original repo, Jesse's repo is a fork of Productize SPRL's [scripts](https://github.com/productize/kicad-automation-scripts).
 These scripts were created by Seppe Stas ([@seppestas](https://github.com/seppestas)).

 According to Seppe he took many ideas from the [split-flap display project](https://scottbez1.github.io/splitflap/).
 In particular from the files [here](https://github.com/scottbez1/splitflap/tree/master/electronics/scripts).
 The author of split-flap is Scott Bezek ([@scottbez1](https://github.com/scottbez1)).
+Scott explained the idea in his [blog](https://scottbezek.blogspot.be/2016/04/scripting-kicad-pcbnew-exports.html)

 So this is the history of the scripts, at least what I know.
 In short: Scott Bezek had the original idea and used it for his project, but not as a separated tool.
 Seppe Stas from Productize SPRL took the scripts and created a tool from them.
 Then Jesse Vincent used the scripts to create a bigger set of tools and presented it on KiCon 2019.
 And finally I (Salvador E. Tropea) took Jesse's scripts and adapted them to the needs of [KiBot](https://github.com/INTI-CMNB/KiBot).
-Scott explained the idea in his [blog](https://scottbezek.blogspot.be/2016/04/scripting-kicad-pcbnew-exports.html)